openstack/ironic-specs/specs/liberty/placeholder.rst

 Questions which need to be addressed by this section include:

-* Are you adding or removing any states or verbs?
+* Are you adding or removing any states?

 * Are you changing any state transitions?